-ARRL Field Day for 2019 was June 22-23, 2019.
+ARRL Field Day for 2020 is June 27-28, 2020.
 This is the largest on-air amateur radio event in North America.
 Members of our club and the Baltimore Radio Amateur Television Society (BRATS) were hosted in 2018 and 2019 at a facility made available by Steve KA3ZMN who provided a first-rate operating environment for a multiple transmitter activity, complete with generator power, an impressive selection of antennas, and great food.
 A big thank you to Steve for his tremendous effort in making these events so effective and enjoyable for the two clubs.
 With guidance from the ARRL, this year’s event will particularly promote covid-19 safety by emphasis on home emergency powered stations; typically run by single operators.
 Group gatherings will be more of a challenge, please join in for 2020.

 We proudly use DXLab Suite for general (master) logging, rig-control, QSLing, and operating.
 N1MM and N3FJP software are used for various contests.